ismet55555/dummy-servers/python/http-https/README.md

 # Python HTTP/HTTPS Web Server

-> **WARNING:** This web server is for development, testing, and troubleshooting only
+:exclamation: **WARNING** These web servers are for development, testing, and troubleshooting only

 ## Dependencies